ezeoleaf/awesome-golang-repositories/README.md

 [cl30](https://github.com/opencl-go/cl30): OpenCL 3.0 wrapper for Go
 [sentinel-golang](https://github.com/alibaba/sentinel-golang): Sentinel Go enables reliability and resiliency for Go microservices
 [cloudquery](https://github.com/cloudquery/cloudquery): The open source high performance data integration platform built for developers.
 [go-bloomfilter](https://github.com/harry-tw/go-bloomfilter): go-bloomfilter is implemented by Golang which supports in-memory and Redis.
 Moreover, it’s available for a duration-based rotation.
+[Little-Go](https://github.com/bvyshali/Little-Go): Repository to demonstrate the use of Alpha-Beta Pruning to win against other intelligent agents in the adversarial game of Little-Go (5 x 5 board).